 In the TV series Happy Days

-, Ritchie Cunningham (played by Ron Howard), sings this whenever he has found a date. (thanks, Brad Wind - Miami, FL, for above 4)
+, Ritchie Cunningham (played by Ron Howard), sang this whenever he found a date.

 Ray Manzarek of The Doors admitted on his BBC Radio 2 program that the baseline to "Light My Fire